 Creating shoppable videos

-Setting up video ads with shopping capabilities combines both eCommerce and brand.
-A brand story must be told in the video and backed up by the embedded links that perform the function of getting people to the product purchase page.
+Setting up video ads with shopping capabilities requires collaboration between eCommerce and brand teams.
+Your brand story must be told in the video and backed up by the embedded links that perform the function of getting people to the product purchase page.
 One element does not have to be sacrificed for the other.

-- Let shots run a little longer — where you want viewers to interact let shots run a little longer.
+- Let shots run a little longer.
+At the points where you want viewers to interact, let the shots run a little longer.
 Three seconds or more should do it.